surgems/ec-events/content/collections/pages/who-are-we.md

         content:
           -
             type: text
-            text: 'We offer a one-stop-shop for events, facilitating full management services, repairs and providing our own rides, cutting out any middlemen and saving you work.'
+            text: 'We offer a one-stop shop for events, facilitating full event management services.
+We provide our own rides and giant attractions,  cutting out any middlemen, saving you time and money.'
     landscape_image: old-vehicles-1600px.jpg
     portrait_image: ec-events-sky-wheel.jpg
     type: who